hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 ## Malware Mini Assignment: Secret Searcher

-In this assignment you will use your newfound network analysis powers to analyze the network behavior of an unknown application named `secretsearcher`.
+In this assignment you will use your new found network analysis powers to analyze the network behavior of an unknown application named `secretsearcher`.
 The copy of the malware that your threat intelligence team has isolated is included in this folder.
 Your team has captured two versions -- one that works on the x86 platform (`secretsearcher`) and one that works on the ARM platform (`secretsearchera`).
 I will refer to both `secretsearcher` and `secretsearchera` as simply `secretsearcher`, but if you are doing your analysis on an ARM-based platform, you should always use `secretsearchera` and *not* `secretsearcher`.

 `secretsearcher` has landed on your network thanks to a zero-day vulnerability.
 Your threat intelligence analysts have told you that the application performs some type of web search but they couldn't figure out which search engine it uses (Google, Bing, Duck Duck Go, etc.).
 Nor could they figure out the query that it makes on the search engine.